NWTF Turkey Shoot — Where Competition Meets Family Fun

 "My first date with my wife was a shotgun shoot.
 We introduced our two boys to shooting sports and they are now begging to shoot as well," said Stewart.
 "The greatest things about the Turkey Shoot are the good old friendly competition, the encouragement received from fellow shooters and the efforts of the NWTF to attract young shooters with discounts, banquets and an incredible prize structure that lets many new shooters leave with smiles on their faces."

-While the 2015 Turkey Shoot is moving to the Palmetto Shooting Complex - the NWTF's facility that will be the heart of the Save the Habitat.
+While the 2015 Turkey Shoot is moving to the Palmetto Shooting Complex at the NWTF - the NWTF's facility that will be the heart of the Save the Habitat.
 Save the Hunt. initiative - the NWTF plans to host a regional event in Forsyth, Georgia.

 "For the past 15 years, the Meadows National Gun Club and its manager, Wendy Crabtree, have been gracious hosts and we plan to continue our relationship with them," said Rhett Simmons, NWTF director of special events.